How Might We Build Businesses With Purpose At The Heart?

 Detria: The Big Question is brought to you by IDEO.
 To find out more about us, and how do we create positive impact through design, head to ideo.com.
 Then make sure to search for The Big Question on Apple Podcasts, Spotify, or anywhere else podcasts are found.
 Make sure to click subscribe so you don't miss any future episodes.
 On behalf of the team here at IDEO, thanks for listening.

-Combine the outlook of a visionary with the rigor of a high-performing athlete and you’ll begin to get a sense of IDEO CMO Detria Williamson.
+Combine the outlook of a visionary with the rigor of a high-performing athlete and you’ll begin to get a sense of IDEO ALUM Detria Williamson.
 She has spent more than 20 years as an innovative brand experience marketer who gives companies a brave push forward, bringing the discipline and mindset needed to create new brand ecosystems while building on the resonance and value the brand already has to its audiences.